 \section{Introduction}

 The G\"odel's formula is frequently comprehended as a self-referential statement like

-In the section \textbf{2} we show that the G\"odel's statement can not contain its own G\"odel's numeral.
-Since in the indirect self-reference the formula refers to itself through of one or more formulae, the conclusion for direct self-reference is extended to indirect self-reference cases when G\"odel's number of a formula is used as the name of the formula.
+In section \ref{sec2}, two ways of deriving Gödel's formula are given.
+In the first way, the arguments of substitution operator $sub$ are Gödel's numbers; in the second the arguments of the substitution operator $Sb$ are formulas and a free variable.

-Section \textbf{3} examines the G\"odel's formula without considering self-reference.
-Starting from the diagonal theorem we conclude that if there is an infinite set $\mathbb{S}$ of well formed formulae with one free variable such that the elements of $\mathbb{S}$ are theorems or antitheorems in T then the G\"odel's sentence does not exist.
+In section \ref{sec3} starting from the diagonal theorem we conclude that if there is an infinite set $\mathbb{S}$ of well formed formulae with one free variable such that the elements of $\mathbb{S}$ have proofs in the theory $T$ then the G\"odel's sentence does not have Gödel's number.